In the Ultima series, Lord Blackthorne is this to Lord British. The Virtues have evil counterparts as well.

 Zig-zagged with Princess Hilda from The Legend of Zelda: A Link Between Worlds.
-She looks like an evil version of Zelda— what with her red eyes to Zelda'sInnocent Blue Eyes, her purple attire, and her dark hair color to Zelda'sblonde hair.
-Still she is morally ambiguous and even helpful towards Link.
+She looks like an evil version of Princess Zelda— what with her red eyes to Zelda'sInnocent Blue Eyes, her purple attire to Zelda'spink attire, and her dark hair color to Zelda'sblonde hair.
+Still, she is morally ambiguous and even helpful towards Link.
 Until the final boss that is, where it's revealed she is working with the Big Bad.
-Then again double subverted when it turns out she isn't evil, she is a Well Intended Extremist who would risk another kingdom for her own.
-She was being used and after the boss battle makes up with Zelda.
+Then again double subverted when it turns out she isn't evil, she is a Well-Intentioned Extremist who would risk another kingdom for her own.
+Hilda was being used and after the boss battle she makes up with Zelda.

 A character known as Shadow Kirby also appears in "Triple Deluxe" as the final boss of Kirby Fighters single player mode, although it is unknown whether it's the same one or not.

 Meta Knight has Galacta Knight.
 Both have very similar appearance, attacks, and movesets.
 The primary differences between the two are that Galacta Knight lacks Meta Knight's sense of chivalry, and Galacta has a more angelic appearance compared to Meta Knight (White feathered wings and brighter colors compared to Meta's bat wings and dark colors).